 Many colleges and universities offer free or reduced-cost childcare for students attending their programs directly through the institution or through a state-sponsored subsidy.
 If you are attending a college or university program, contact your advisor to inquire about options.

 Some of the best programs we’ve found that serve parents enrolled in college or university program are:

 Child Care Aware can direct you to your nearest Child Care Resource & Referral, or CCR&R, organization.
 CCR&R’s act as a directing intermediary agent for parents in many states who are seeking free or reduced rate childcare.
 Most CCR&Rs are funded jointly by the city, county, or state; federal dependent-care funds, and charitable organizations.
 There are more than 300 CCR&R organizations nationwide, so parents in need of their help need to contact their nearest CCR&R. This information can be found through Child Care Aware’s search tool here.

 Military families seeking childcare assistance are served by branch-specific organizations, which can also be found through Child Care Aware here.

 Parents who make too much to qualify for other programs may get help covering childcare expenses through the Child Tax Credit or Child and Dependent Care Tax Credit.
-The Child Tax Credit is a refundable tax credit is worth up to $2,000 per qualifying child and $500 per qualifying dependent.
-The Child and Dependent Care Tax Credit can reduce your tax liability by crediting 20% to 35% of up to $3,000 of childcare expenses for a child under the age of 13, an incapacitated spouse or parent, or another dependent so that you can work.
+The Child Tax Credit is a refundable tax credit that is worth up to $2,000 per qualifying child and $500 per qualifying dependent.
+The Child and Dependent Care Tax Credit can reduce your tax liability by crediting 20%-35% of up to $3,000 of childcare expenses for a child under the age of 13, an incapacitated spouse or parent, or another dependent so that you can work.
 You can qualify for one or both credits, and there is no application needed to apply.
 To qualify, you must file taxes following these guidelines for the Child Tax Credit here and The Child and Dependent Care Tax Credit here.